gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-26-easter-egg-emoji-converting-pixels-into-particles.md

 The way I do this is to read the point data in from a grid of pixels, offsetting that data by half the width and height of the *odd-sized* grid so that the centre of the grid *(0, 0)* is the middle of the centre pixel.
 And finally I convert those adjusted *(x, y)* values to polar *(r, θ)* coordinates.
 This worked really well!

 > Below is a work-in-progress GIF captured on 14 September 2023, shortly after getting the feature working.
-This animation also shows an early version of the HUD and debug values for ball size and something else I can't quite remember.
+This animation also shows an early version of the HUD and debug values for ball size and the length of the beam.

 ![EMOJI](https://cdn.gingerbeardman.com/images/posts/yoyozo-emoji.gif#playdate)